Food insecurity and famine in South Sudan: European Union

 In February 2017 the United Kingdom said that it would issue £100 million sterling in aid to South Sudan in 2017, while the European Union pledged to provide 82 million EUR.

 Canada

-In March 2017, Canada government announced 37 million CAD in funding for UN agencies and non-governmental humanitarian organizations working to address famine in South Sudan.
+In March 2017, the Canadian government announced 37 million CAD in funding for UN agencies and non-governmental humanitarian organizations working to address famine in South Sudan.
 In June 2017, the Canadian government pledged another, additional, 86 million CAD in funding to assist in the response to South Sudan's famine and conflict.

-Ongoing Famine (2018)

-Overview

-One year after famine was declared in 2017 in South Sudan, three United Nations agencies warned without sustained humanitarian assistance and access, there could be a danger of severely food insecurity in the coming months; this would threaten more than seven million people in the crisis-torn country---almost two-thirds of the South Sudanese population.
-Namely, in January 2018, there was a 40 percent increase in the number of severely food insecure people, compared to a year ago in 2017.
-According to an Integrated Food Security Phase Classification report, a total of 5.3 million people---nearly half the population--- were struggling to find enough food each day and in “crisis” or “emergency” levels of food insecurity.